-From time to time, you may be required to hide a workspace from an Internal User, usually for ethical reasons, but the user may still need access to most other workspaces.
+From time to time, you may be required to hide a workspace from an Internal User (usually for the purposes of an ethical wall) but the user may still need access to most other workspaces.

 This can be done for one user and one workspace, one user and several workspaces, or several users and several workspaces.
 The steps below can be repeated for any number of users and workspaces.

 To restrict an Internal User's access to a workspace: